-The majority of 24″ kids bikes are main of either steel or aluminium.
-There are some exceptions where they’re made of carbon, but they will cost you a lot of money.
+The majority of the bikes are made of either steel or aluminum.
+There are some exceptions where they’re made of carbon, but those will cost you a lot of money.

-Steel is a very durable, reliable material and more importantly, affordable material to build a bike frame.
+Steel is a very durable, reliable material, and more importantly, affordable material to build a bike frame.
 The downside is, it’s heavy.
-Some good examples of steel bikes are the Huffy Kids Hardtail and the Diamondback Cobra 24.

 On the other hand, aluminum offers the same durability yet is a lot lighter and more expensive.
-Bikes like the Cannondale Quick 24 and Prevelo Alpha 4 are among the lightest 24″ bikes, but they come with a heavier price tag.
+Bikes such as the Early Rider Seeker 24 and Prevelo Alpha 4 are among the lightest ones, but they come with a heavier price tag.

 In short, be prepared to pay more if you’re after a lighter bike.

-Shimano and SRAM are the two most common gear manufacturers seen in 24″ bikes.
+Shimano and SRAM are the two most common gear manufacturers seen in 24 inch bikes.

-Since 24″ are now bigger bikes, they come with various gear configurations.
-Some of the bikes will come with 7/8 gears, while others will feature 14/16 or even 21/24 gears.
+Since the bikes are now bigger, they come with various gear configurations.
+Some of the bikes such as Co-op Rev 24 and Cannondale Quick will come with 7-speed gearing, while others can have up to 21 gears with 3 front chainrings.

 For example, if the bike has 2 front chainrings and 7 rear cogs, there will be a total of 14 available gears.
 The wider the gearing range, the more versatile the bike is.

-You might also start noticing that manufacturers specifying the gear ratio in terms of 11-28T or 11-34T.
+You might also start noticing that manufacturers specify the gear ratio in terms of 11-28T or 11-34T.

 What does this mean?